Tetehuitl/OrthoCraft/icloud-smtp-settings.md

     SSL Required: Yes
     If you see an error message when using SSL, try using TLS instead.
     Port: 993
     Username: This is usually the name part of your iCloud email address (for example, emilyparker, not emilyparker@icloud.com).
-If your email client can't connect to iCloud using just the name part of your iCloud email address, try using the full address.
     Password: Generate an app-specific password.
 ```